Elijah Thomas: Professional career

 After going undrafted in the 2019 NBA draft, Thomas joined the Charlotte Hornets for NBA Summer League.
 On July 18, 2019, he signed his first professional contract with Wonju DB Promy of the Korean Basketball League.
 On October 3, he was replaced by Chinanu Onuaku due to injury.
 On January 12, 2020, Thomas signed with Larisa of the Greek Basket League.
 In five games, he averaged 6.4 points and 4.2 rebounds per game.

 Thomas started the 2020–21 season in Romania with Steaua București.
 In January 2021, after initially signing with Kyiv-Basket of the Ukrainian Basketball SuperLeague, he joined Bnei Herzliya of the Israeli Basketball Premier League for the rest of the season.

 In August and September 2021, Thomas had a four-game stint in Puerto Rico with Grises de Humacao.

 In October 2021, Thomas joined the Windy City Bulls of the NBA G League after a successful tryout.
 He was waived on December 25, 2021.
 On February 18, 2022, he signed with Taoyuan Leopards of the T1 League for the rest of the 2021–22 season.

 In July 2022, Thomas had a two-game stint with Titanes del Distrito Nacional in the Dominican Republic and a one-game stint with Gladiadores de Anzoátegui in Venezuela.

 In August 2022, Thomas signed with Earthfriends Tokyo Z. In November 2022, his contract was terminated.
 He returned to Taiwan in January 2023 and joined Kaohsiung Aquas.
 He was released from his contract in March.
 After a one-game stint with Pioneros de Los Mochis in Mexico, he joined Turkish team Final Gençlik in April 2023.

 On June 22, 2023, Thomas signed with the Wellington Saints for the rest of the 2023 New Zealand NBL season.

 In November 2023, Thomas had a two-game stint with Sagesse Club of the Lebanese Basketball League.

+National team

+Thomas has played for the Bahrain national basketball team.
+He was first selected in the preliminary squad in June 2025, and was named part of the final squad traveling to the 2026 Asian Games in Japan.

+Personal life

+Thomas is listed to have United States and Rwanda nationality in 2025.
+He is also reportedly a naturalized citizen of Bahrain.